Hunter-Open-Source-Club/Constitution/constitution.md

 something inherently proprietary).
 The history of computer science in general is very rich and dense, full of intriguing characters and lore -- the Open Source movement is no exception.
-The immediate ancestor of Open Source, namely Free Software, was a concept pioneered by the one and only Richard Stallman (henceforth referred to as RMS).
-CONTINUE
+The immediate ancestor of Open Source, namely Free Software, was a concept pioneered by the one and only Richard Stallman.

+ Stallman's "Free Software" was "free as in speech."
+It differs from Open Souce   s